onflow/flow-go/pkg/language/docs/language.md

 let a
 ```

 Once a constant or variable is declared, it cannot be redeclared with the same name, with a different type, or changed into the corresponding other kind (variable to a constant and vice versa).
+They also cannot be redeclared with the same name in a subscope.

 ```bamboo
 // Declare a constant named `a`